 We can help you learn how to apply an understanding of consumer purchase cycles to event marketing measurement to understand exactly why your marketing is working (or not).

-We’re assuming you’ve watched training video #2.
-If you haven’t, the first thing you need to do is sign-up for a free “bronze” subscription where you’ll be able to see this video at no cost.
+We’re assuming you’ve watched some of our PortMA Academy training videos.
 We’re also assuming you have an understanding of the four primary stages of the consumer purchase cycle:

-If you need a refresher, again, see video two.
+If you need a refresher, watch our Crash Course video.